Pooya-Oladazimi/Image-Crawler/README.md

 * TargetWebAddress: the web page address you like to crawl images from.
 * Limit: Maximum number of images you like to get.

+Images will be downloaded to **images/** directory.

+*temp/* directory is needed for processing a web page content.